-The actual itinerary will be dictated by the weather, but we aim to spend a whole day on each of the Small Isles, Skye and Knoydart.
-The use of Mary Doune gives us up to 7 hours on each island.
+The actual destinations will be dictated by the weather, but we are able to spend up to 7 hours on an island.
 Whether your passion is wildlife, history, mountain tops or tea shops there is lots to see and do.
-Then it's back for an outstanding meal at Doune Dining Room.
+Then it's back for an outstanding meal at Doune Dining Room

-Accommodation is in either Doune Bay Lodge (6 guests in single or twin rooms) or Doune Stone Lodges (3 double or twin rooms).
+Accommodation is in Doune Bay Lodge for up to 12 guests in single or twin rooms.

 Outside there is a full length verandah with a few steps down to the grassy foreshore above the beach.

 All holidays are fully catered.
 Excellent home cooked meals are available in Doune dining room, a walk of only 100 metres along a rough footpath.

 All water and space heating is by gas.
 Electricity is provided by diesel generator and is switched off at night.
 There is a secondary battery lighting system with emergency lighting in all rooms.
 All gas and electric is included in the price.